HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/Segment_Properties.md

 When to Use

 *    If the height of the FlexContainer is dependent on the heights of the child widgets that are added.
 *   If you are using the FlexContainer in a SegmentedUI template, where each row of the SegmentedUI row height is dependent on the child widgets content.
-Configure the height property of the FlexContainer as preferred, then Volt MX Iris generates the autogrowMode property as voltmx.flex.AUTOGROW\_HEIGHT.
+Configure the height property of the FlexContainer as preferred, then VoltMX Iris generates the autogrowMode property as voltmx.flex.AUTOGROW\_HEIGHT.

-Example
+### Example

 Setting the autogrowMode property on an existing widget

-{% highlight voltMx %}
+{% highlight VoltMx %}
 //widget will use the set height flex property to derive height frmHome.autogrow1.autogrowMode=voltmx.flex.AUTOGROW_NONE;